SAP-samples/teched2025-DA264/exercises/ex01/README.md

-# Exercise 1: Get to know your own Space
+# Exercise 1: Getting Started with Business Data Cloud Cockpit and your SAP Datasphere Space

 > :memo: **Note:** This is an optional exercise.